(2009)

 –FLASHBACK: From the second feature to Detective Comics Vol. 2 #50 and referenced in Batman Incorporated Vol. 2 #1—originally told in Detective Comics #434.
 The Spook (Val Kaliban) debuts and duels with Batman.

 –REFERENCE: In Batman Eternal #6.
 Batman defeats Jim Craddock AKA Gentleman Ghost, a two-hundred-year-old man that was long ago cursed by a witch, causing him to become an semi-immortal undead villain upon his death.
-Batman defeats Gentleman Ghost by hitting him with a shard of Nth metal, condemning the ghoul to Limbo/Purgatory until the next New Moon.
+Batman defeats Gentleman Ghost by hitting him with a shard of Nth metal, condemning the ghoul to the afterworld until the next New Moon.
 It isn’t said how Batman comes across the Nth metal or who gives it to him, but since Nth metal is native to Thanagar, planet of the hawk-winged warriors, I’d venture a guess that a Thanagarian is involved—probably Hawkman (Katar Hol/Carter Hall).
-An interesting side-note about this item: the concept of Thanagarian Nth metal being a deterrent against supernatural beings/ghosts comes solely from the old DC Animated Universes, specifically from the Justice League cartoon and Batman: The Brave & The Bold cartoon.
+An interesting side-note about this item: the concept of Thanagarian Nth metal being a deterrent against supernatural beings/ghosts comes solely from the old DC Animated Universes, specifically from the Justice League cartoon and Batman: The Brave and The Bold cartoon.
 This is the first time in comic books that Nth metal has been used in a ghost-fighting capacity.

 –FLASHBACK: From the second feature to Detective Comics Vol. 2 #50—originally told in Detective Comics #442.
 Batman rescues Eve Dancer, daughter of a famous deceased war pilot, from a “ghost” WWI bi-plane that tries to shoot her off of a Gotham rooftop.
 After hearing her dad’s complicated backstory and learning that the “ghost plane” is targeting men associated with her dad, Batman and Eve investigate and expose the mystery pilot as criminal Doug Garth.
 Batman busts Garth.
 (Note that this splash page flashback is an homage to the cover of ‘tec #442, which depicts a representative scene that never originally occurred as is.
 Therefore, the scene here is influenced by the old tale, but is totally brand new canonical material for the New 52.)